CDLUC3/mrt-doc/endopoints/storage/presign-file.md

 ```
 {
    status: 403,
-   message: 'file is in offline storage, request is not supported'
+   message: 'File is in offline storage, request is not supported'
  }
 ```